 Whether or not you share the same bank account, it's a good idea to live in a place that is affordable for both of you.
 This involves the cost of home maintenance, which can add up over the years.
 Newer homes may cost a bit more in the beginning, but you will probably save on the repair costs that an older house can require.

 Along with home maintenance costs, consider whether you can afford to live in your desired neighborhood.
 If groceries, gas, stores and restaurants are expensive, you need to determine whether you can truly afford the house you are interested in.

 Kids are already an added expense, but the additional space and even cost savings along the way may leave you and your partner wondering, "Should we buy a house?"
 Of course, a home is a big investment, but it can be a very valuable one as long as you stay within your means and carefully consider the benefits of buying a home versus renting one.
 There is a lot to consider when you are deciding whether your family would benefit from buying a house.

 Your children may not be old enough for school yet, but that shouldn't dissuade you from following a very important piece of advice.
-According to money.cnn.com, it is a good idea to buy a home in a good school district.
+It is a good idea to buy a home in a good school district.
 Not only will your children benefit from having access to a better education, but also, homes in good school districts tend to be more valuable.
 This is particularly useful if you decide to sell your home down the road.